microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/53.webex-adapter/README.md

 _**Note**: When clicking in the `Add bot` button, the bot's credentials will be generated._

-3 - Copy the _Access Token_ and the _Bot Username_ from the Dashboard.
-These credentials will be needed to connect the bot to Webex.
+3 - Copy the _Access Token_ from the Dashboard.
+This credential will be needed to connect the bot to Webex.

 4 - Using a tunneling tool like [Ngrok](https://ngrok.com/download), expose the bot's endpoint.

-5 - Create/Update the webhooks for messages and attachment for the bot using https://developer.webex.com/docs/api/v1/webhooks
+5 - Create/Update the webhooks for messages and attachments for the bot using https://developer.webex.com/docs/api/v1/webhooks

-    (TODO: need detailed documentation here)
+    Complete the form with the following data:
+        - Authorization: Complete with the WebexAccessToken (the one obtained in step 3)
+        - Name: Choose a name for the Webhook

-6 - Set the credentials in the botConfigure the Messaging Webhook with the https URL generated in the previous step adding '/api/messages' to it.
+        - TargetUrl: Complete with the https url generated in step 4 adding '/api/messages' to it
+        - Resource: Complete with 'messages' or 'attachmentActions'
+        - Event: Complete with 'all'
+        - Secret: Complete with any random secret.
+    Click the Run button

-7 - Back in the bot project, set the credentials in _appsettings.json_.
+6 - Back in the bot project, set the credentials in _appsettings.json_.

-    WebexAccessToken (the one obtained in step 3) WebexPublicAddress (the url obtained in step 4) WebexSecret (can be any random secret.
-You set it when you create the Webhook) WebexWebhookName (The one created in step 5)
+    WebexAccessToken (the one obtained in step 3) WebexPublicAddress (the url obtained in step 4) WebexSecret (the one set for the Webhook) WebexWebhookName (The one created in step 5)